yousskadi/akeyless-workshop-2/Lab02/guide.md

 kubectl port-forward -n argocd service/argocd-server 3000:443
 ```

-Now go to the `Ports` tab at the bottom and right-click
+Now go to the `Ports` tab at the bottom and right-click and change the protocol to `HTTPS`.

 ![alt text](../images/change-port-protocol.png)